 Occupational therapists must be bright, caring, responsible, flexible, and able to work independently.
 They must be skilled in speaking in front of groups, in communicating clearly, and in writing concisely and correctly.

 Are you required to take a certification exam after you complete the program?

 Once students in the Occupational Therapy Assistant Program have completed all of their course work, they are required to take a national certification exam, which has been developed by the National Board for Certification in Occupational Therapy, Inc. (NBCOT).

 What kind of salary could I expect after graduation?
 How much demand is there for OTAs?

-Beginning salary ranges from $33,000 to $49,000.
+Beginning salary ranges from $36,000 to $54,140.
 There is a shortage of OTAs.
-OTA job opportunities are expected to grow much faster than the average through 2014.
-Employers seeking to reduce health costs are expected to hire more COTAs (Associate degree) than OTRs (Masters degree)--DOT.
+OTA job opportunities are expected to grow much faster than average for all occupations through 2022.
+Employers seeking to reduce health costs are expected to hire more COTAs (Associate degree) than OTRs (Masters degree).